oracle-livelabs/developer/json-duality-adb-free/setup-environment/setup-environment.md

 5. Create a duality view for the race table.
 Notice that we are using 3 different tables to create one view.
 We are also using the `UNNEST` command to unnest the information from the driver table into the sub-object `result` instead of it being another sub-object within that same field.

-    **NOTE:** Make sure to press 'enter' after copy and pasting the code block so that view is created.

     **NOTE**: Worksheet might show errors in the code, but they can be ignored.

     ```sql